devopsacademyau/academy/classes/01class/exercises/c01-git02/rodrigovcesar/README.md

 1. Is it possible to see the inner commit of squashed commit with `git rebase`?
 ```
 Yes, using `git reflog`.
 Just to show one example, I made a test making 3 commits and then rebasing `HEAD~2`.
-The results I got was:
+The results I have got were:

 `
 5daa9b6 (HEAD -> master) HEAD@{0}: rebase -i (finish): returning to refs/heads/master